 Medical Students and Residents

-Summer Research Interns:
+UVA Summer Research Interns:

-Since the year 2002, DOPS has engaged 1 or 2 first year UVA medical student summer research interns in coding cases of children who report memories of previous lives.
+Since the year 2002, DOPS has engaged 2 first year UVA medical student summer research interns in coding cases of children who report memories of previous lives.
 The medical students apply and are interviewed for this summer research program.
-The medical students are here for 7-8 weeks during their break from their first and second year of medical school.
+They are here for 7-8 weeks during their break from their first and second year of medical school.
 The students are supervised and trained in the coding procedures in a standardized manner.
 They are then given access to the files and field notes of the cases of children who remember previous lives.
 Using standardized procedures, they code the cases for over 200 variables.
 Once a case is coded, the data is entered into a large SPSS data base.
 The medical students are then encouraged to create a research project of their own in which they use statistical analysis to look for patterns and and trends in the data.
 At the end of the summer, the medical students typically give a presentation about their project to the faculty and write a short summary paper.
 It is possible for these medical student projects to evolve into published academic papers with the guidance and collaboration of the research faculty.

 Resulting Academic Papers: